OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 ##### About transformers
 There is an example of a `transformer` in `WebSocketProcessor.java`.
-As you would see, it is just implementing the `Forwarder` interface, and this is where it fits in the picture below.
+As you would see, it is just implementing the `Forwarder` interface, and this is where it fits in the picture above.
 A `Transformer` is just reworking the data before forwarding them as a regular `forwarder` would.

 The example in `WebSocketProcessor.java` is transforming the NMEA Data in the format expected by a Pebble (this is a smart watch) application.